 While this advice might seem a bit like old news, it's more important now than ever.
 As night starts closing in and your eyes get heavy from hiking all day, it's important to select your campsite with an eye towards potential hazards.
 Be aware of pitching in a low spot for water collection.

 Sleeping at a high altitude puts extra stress on your body and makes it hard to recoup.
 This is sometimes unavoidable, but if 30 minutes more of hiking gets you down a few thousand feet, your body will thank you.
 Often, very low, bowl-shaped areas can become cold sinks.
 Have you ever noticed the cold difference between the lowest part of a meadow and 100 ft up the ridge?

 One last consideration is deadfall.
 Make sure you camp far away from dead trees that have the potential to fall in the middle of the night when the wind kicks up.
 If camping in bear country, it's highly recommended, if not required in some areas, to pitch your bivy (or tent) at least 100 yards from the kitchen and the bear canisters.

 Save Pad Weight

 Part of the bivy sack program is doing whatever you can to save weight.
 Choosing a bivy is choosing to sacrifice some comfort while retaining protection from the elements.
 How far can we take the savings?
-Well, half pad options exist for most styles of sleeping pads and they ring in at a hefty weight savings.
+Well, half pad options exist for most styles of sleeping pads, and they grant significant weight savings.
 While the most rugged individuals can suffer through one night of sleeping on a half pad, others find it difficult to sleep.
-Make sure you experiment with the pad you will be taking on your next adventure and keep in mind how much more fun you will have if you get a good nights sleep and don't need a hip replacement the next morning.
+Make sure you experiment with the pad you will be taking on your next adventure, and keep in mind how much more fun you will have if you get a good night's sleep and don't need a hip replacement the next morning.